aguskuster/TTAB/README.md

 # Tiktok Account Blocker - TTAB

-A web extension to block all that account that you dont want to see in your fyp .
+A web extension that blocks all accounts that you don't want to see in your fyp .

 ## Usage